redmvc/Discord-Channel-Bridge-Bot/README.md

 To add this bot to your server, visit [this link](https://discord.com/oauth2/authorize?client_id=1253380419773136947) and invite it.
 From there, usage is simple:

 - Within a text channel or thread, you can use the `/bridge target` slash-command to create a two-way bridge between the channel or thread you are currently typing in and the target.
-  - `target` can be either a Discord link (i.e. `https://discord.com/channels/server_id/channel_or_thread_id`) or a channel mention (i.e. `<#channel_or_thread_id>`).
+  - `target` can be either a Discord link (i.e. `https://discord.com/channels/server_id/channel_or_thread_id`) or a channel/thread mention (i.e. `<#channel_or_thread_id>`).
-  - You can instead use the command `/outbound target` to create an outbound-only bridge—that is, one in which only messages from the current channel are sent to the other channel and not vice-versa—or `/inbound target` to create an inbound-only bridge—the converse, the current channel will receive but not send messages.
+  - You can instead use the command `/outbound target` to create an outbound-only bridge—that is, one in which only messages from the current channel/thread are sent to the other channel/thread and not vice-versa—or `/inbound target` to create an inbound-only bridge—the converse, the current channel/thread will receive but not send messages.
-  - The bot needs to be in both channels and it and you need to have Manage Webhooks permissions in both channels.
+  - The bot needs to be in both channels/threads and it and you need to have Manage Webhooks permissions in both channels/threads.
   - It's possible to create channel-thread bridges, not just channel-channel and thread-thread ones.
-  - You need to run this command for every channel pair involved.
-That is, if you want to bridge channels A, B, and C, you will need to run `/bridge B` and `/bridge C` from channel A, then `/bridge C` from channel B (or some other order).
+  - You need to run this command for every channel/thread pair involved.
+That is, if you want to bridge channels/threads A, B, and C, you will need to run `/bridge B` and `/bridge C` from channel/thread A, then `/bridge C` from channel/thread B (or some other order).
 - The bot will mirror messages, attachments, reactions, edits, and deletions.
-  - It will not mirror thread creation; if you want threads in both channels to be mirrored, you need to run the bridge command from within them.
+  - It will not mirror thread creation; if you want threads in bridged channels to be mirrored, you need to run the bridge command from within them.
     - Alternatively, you can run the command `/bridge_thread` from within a new thread and it will try to create threads in all channels bridged to the current one following the same bridge rules present in the parent channel.
-- You can run the command `/demolish target` to demolish all bridges between the current and target channels.
+- You can run the command `/demolish target` to demolish all bridges between the current and target channels/threads.
   - You can run the command `/demolish_all` to demolish all bridges to and from the current channel/thread (and, optionally, its threads or its parent channel's threads).
 - `/help` will give you a list of commands. `/help command_name` will explain the usage of the specific command passed as argument.
   - You can pass this command in DM to the bot, too.